 Men with erectile dysfunction should talk with their doctors before trying supplements for erectile dysfunction.
 They can contain 10 or more ingredients and may complicate other health conditions.
 Asian ginseng and ginkgo biloba (seen here) are popular, but there isn't a lot of good research on their effectiveness.
 Some men find that taking a DHEA supplement improves their ability to have an erection.
 Unfortunately, the long-term safety of DHEA supplements is unknown.
 Most doctors do not recommend using it.

 There are dozens of "dietary supplements" that claim to treat erectile dysfunction, but the FDA warns that many of these are not what they seem.
 One investigation discovered that supplements for erectile dysfunction can often contain prescription drugs not listed on the label, including the active ingredient in Viagra.
 These can put the man at risk for dangerous drug interactions.
+You should consult your doctor before using any supplements to treat ED.

 To reduce your risk of erectile dysfunction, exercise and maintain a healthy weight, stop smoking, avoid alcohol and substance abuse, and keep your diabetes under control, if you have it.